sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

 <summary>brotli</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Lossless compression algorithm
+Short desc    : Lossless compression algorithm
 URL          : https://github.com/google/brotli
-Лицензия     : MIT
+License      : MIT
-Описание     : Brotli is a generic-purpose lossless compression algorithm that compresses
+Descript     : Brotli is a generic-purpose lossless compression algorithm that compresses
              : data using a combination of a modern variant of the LZ77 algorithm, Huffman
              : coding and 2nd order context modeling, with a compression ratio comparable
              : to the best currently available general-purpose compression methods.